PART 45: FULL CIRCLE

 “S-Some guy from the future,” Tim explained.
 “Lee didn’t seem too clear on it himself, but apparently this ‘Shady’ was responsible for Carrie being shot.
 She’s now gained mystical time powers.”

 Tim shook his head.
-“She was coerced.
-Lee said this Shady guy can do mind tricks like some J-Jedi,” he clarified.
+“Not blackmailed.
+Lee said the Shady guy can do mind tricks like some J-Jedi,” he clarified.
 “And Lee is the only one who’s immune.”

 Clarke fumbled to sit in a chair.
 “And given Julie’s mental state that day… easy target.
 Damn.
 How could you let this guy get AWAY?”

-“Lee went out looking for Shady,” Tim noted.
-“I should maybe call to tell him that J-Julie’s back…”
+“Lee headed out to look for Shady once Laurie and I got here,” Tim noted.
+“I should maybe call to tell him that J-Julie’s back…?”

 “Yeah, do that,” Clarke agreed.
 He sighed.
 “We’re not out of the woods yet, huh?”